ekarudianto/smart-parrot-fe/README.md

+This project was intended for fulfilling HolidayPirates GmbH hackathon event

 - Clone the project
 - Run `yarn install` to install the dependencies
 - Run `yarn serve` to run the development mode